-The Gillian Nicholls Prize is awarded annually by the Department of Evidence-Based Healthcare to a Kellogg student whose dissertation they deem to be outstanding.
-It is endowed by John Muddiman in memory of his late wife, Dr Gillian Nicholls who undertook the MSc at Kellogg in 2002.
+The Gillian Nicholls Prize is awarded annually by the Kellogg College, to a student whose dissertation they deem to be outstanding.
+It is endowed by John Muddiman in memory of his late wife, Dr Gillian Nicholls, who undertook the MSc at Kellogg in 2002.

 Wei Loong received the award for his dissertation on the MSc in Evidence-Based Health Care, The effectiveness of positive psychology interventions for promoting well-being of adults experiencing depression compared to other active psychological treatments: A systematic review and meta-analysis of randomised trials.
 He summarises it below: